 So there are three screen sizes and three iPad models, arranged as follows:

-• The 11-inch iPad Pro (2024, M4 processor) has an 11.1-inch screen; the previous generations were exactly 11 inches.
+- The 11-inch iPad Pro (2025, M5 processor; 2024, M4 processor) has an 11.1-inch screen; the previous generations were exactly 11 inches.

-• The 11-inch iPad Air (2024, M2 processor, and 2025, M3 processor) has a 10.86-inch screen.
-The name may have changed, but it’s still the same screen size as the previous generation, which is rightfully called the iPad Air 10.9-inch.
+- The 11-inch iPad Air (2026, M4 processor; 2025, M3 processor; 2024, M2 processor) has a 10.86-inch screen.
+The name may have changed, but it’s still the same screen size as the previous generation, which is rightly called the 10.9-inch iPad Air.

-• The last two generations of “standard” iPads (2022 and 2025) have 10.86-inch screens, just like the 11-inch iPad Air!
+- The last two generations of “standard” iPads (2022 and 2025) have 10.86-inch screens, just like the 11-inch iPad Air!

 Once again, things get a little clearer with a chart that shows the correct proportions.
 Please note that these iPads are closer to Half Letter (or ISO A5) paper size than Letter size.

-A sheet of music compared to the 11-inch and 10.9-inch iPad models.
+A sheet of paper compared to the 10.9-inch, 11-inch, and 11.1-inch iPad screens.

 For the sake of completeness, there’s also an even smaller iPad, the iPad mini.
-It has an 8.3-inch screen, which is about one-third the size of a sheet of Letter paper, and I’ve never seen it used for music.
+It has an 8.3-inch screen, which is about one-third the size of a sheet of Letter paper, and I’ve never seen it used for reading sheet music.

 2. The best iPads for sheet music